Banking Basics

 Both financial service providers offer both virtual and physical debit cards.
 It provides customers with greater flexibility and convenience when making payments.

-Also, to ensure security and allow customers to manage their cards themselves, both Monzo and Wise allow users to freeze and unfreeze their debit cards directly from their respective mobile apps.
+Also, to ensure security and allow customers to manage their cards themselves, Monzo and Wise allow users to freeze and unfreeze their debit cards directly from their respective mobile apps.
 This feature is particularly relevant if your card is lost or stolen and you want to protect your money.

 The payment with these cards is also a little different.
 You can pay with your Monzo card both in the UK and abroad without extra charges.
 Currencies are converted at the Mastercard exchange rate when you pay with your card abroad.